CradlePHP/kitchen-sink/README.md

 $ bin/cradle faucet generate-sql --schema post
 ```

-Optionally if we want to populate the SQL we can use the following command.
+Optionally if you want to populate the SQL we can use the following command.

 ```
 $ bin/cradle faucet populate-sql --module post